BANDON — When Bandon disbanded its dance team a couple of years ago, the goal was to create a competitive cheer program.

 “We’ve been working well to accomplish what we have so far,” Deslauriers said.

-Bandon had its first two competitions the two weekends before the state championships were originally scheduled, and they became huge learning experiences for the squad, which includes nine girls and one alternate.
+Bandon had its first two competitions the past two weekends, and they became huge learning experiences for the squad, which includes nine girls and one alternate.

 “Our first competition was definitely the most anxious of all,” said Jazmine Smith, the other captain.
 “Getting out there and getting the experience and doing what we do was amazing.”